Force over Distance: Chapter 41

 //It so happens I prefer to observe events from this particular spot.// Riley shrugged.

-There always was the possibility that Scott’d picked up Greer’s habit of strapping a knife to his ankle.
+There was always the possibility that Scott’d picked up Greer’s habit of strapping a knife to his ankle.

 As surreptitiously but as thoroughly as he could, Young searched the other man, coming up with nothing that had a remotely sharp edge.
-He considered using the dart he’d pulled out of Scott’s back, but its needle-sharp point wasn’t gonna be effective and he’d probably end up stabbing himself in the wrist with the damn thing.
+He considered using the dart he’d pulled from Scott’s back, but its needle-sharp point wasn’t gonna be effective and he’d probably end up stabbing himself in the wrist with the damn thing.

 What would Rush do in this situation?

-Rush would do something.
+Rush’d do something.
 Rush had escaped an alien ship in an alien craft.
 With Chloe.
 Neither of them were pilots.

 Young could get himself off the damn floor.